 The fact that battery installation has an inherent limitation in regard to the maximum achievable resilience $R$ was not foreseen, but actually makes intuitive sense since, after all, the batteries can only eliminate fluctuations in the power injections.\\

 Going into the details, the hyperbolic shape of the resilience basins was not expected, but can be understood with the following consideration:

-The overall average power supply $\Sigma\, \overbar{s}$ provided by prosumers is linearly related to both of the adverse influence parameters: $\Sigma\, \overbar{s} \propto n_p \cdot r_p$, which can be rearranged as \mbox{$n_p(r_p) \propto \Sigma\, \overbar{s} \cdot (r_p)^{-1}$}.
-Each hyperbola therefore represents a line of constant average overall power supply $\Sigma\, \overbar{s} = \text{const}$, and one of those hyperbolae indicates the maximum supply that the power grid can sustain without implementing response options, solely by means of the initial power line capacities.
+The overall average power supply $\Sigma\, \overbar{s}$ provided by prosumers is linearly related to both of the adverse influence parameters: $\Sigma\, \overbar{s} \propto n_p \times r_p$, which can be rearranged as \mbox{$n_p(r_p) \propto \Sigma\, \overbar{s} \times (r_p)^{-1}$}.
+Each hyperbola, therefore, represents a line of constant average overall power supply $\Sigma\, \overbar{s} = \text{const}$, and one of those hyperbolae indicates the maximum supply that the power grid can sustain without implementing response options, solely by means of the initial power line capacities.

 Power line upgrades then seem to be able to indefinitely and linearly increase the maximal supply which the power grid can cope with.
-For example, figure \ref{qmc_line_net_neutral}, where $\phi_L = 3$, shows a boundary around $n_p \cdot r_p = 99$ which corresponds to the power grid being net-neutral, meaning the average power $\sum \overbar{s}$ supplied by the prosumers equals the average demand $\sum \overbar{d}$ by all nodes.
+For example, Fig. \ref{qmc_line_net_neutral}, where $\phi_L = 3$, shows a boundary around $n_p \times r_p = 99$ which corresponds to the power grid being net-neutral, meaning the average power $\sum \overbar{s}$ supplied by the prosumers equals the average demand $\sum \overbar{d}$ by all nodes.

 Battery installation, on the other hand, cannot increase the average supply tolerance, only the fluctuation tolerance.
-The average magnitude of any local fluctuations is only proportional to $r_p$, not to $n_p$, which can explain why the basin's hyperbolic boundary only shifts to the right in figure \ref{qmc_battery}.
+The average magnitude of any local fluctuations is only proportional to $r_p$, not to $n_p$, which can explain why the basin's hyperbolic boundary only shifts to the right in Fig. \ref{qmc_battery}.
 This boundary shift can, however, only be sustained to the point where the average power injections exceed the tolerance of the initial line capacities, which seems to happen at $r_p \approx 4$.\\

-The monotonous budget factor dependency of $R$ seen in figures \ref{line_budget_plot} and \ref{battery_budget_plot} is in line with intuitive expectations.
-The exact sigmoid behaviour was not predicted, but can be partially understood by considering the shape of the resilience basins in combination with the definition of the influence density function $\varrho(\vec{i})$:
+The monotonous budget dependency of $R$ seen in Figs. \ref{line_budget_plot} and \ref{battery_budget_plot} is in line with intuitive expectations.
+The exact sigmoid behavior was not predicted, but can be partially understood by considering the shape of the resilience basins in combination with the definition of the influence density function $\varrho(\vec{i})$: